jainishsenjaliya/js_paginate/Documentation/Introduction/Index.rst

 .. important::

-   Please don't forget include your static template (from extensions)
+   Please don't forget include your static template (from extensions).
+Otherwise layout will not work.

 .. _screenshots: